bpiereck/my_1st_gitRepo/concepts_dictionary.md

 > What happens if I forget the `-m` in my commit?
 Git will make me add a message by popping up an editor where I can write longer and more strucutred messages (paragraphs are allowed)

+4. Files to ignore in GitHub
+create a file called `.gitignore`, all listes files and folders will not be version-controled by Git, nor pushed to GitHub.

+5. README.md file
+Is the file to describe your project, tool in Git and GitHub.
+Very important and very good practice in RDM.